-Nevertheless, in light of the benefits of regular physical activity to physical and mental health, it is important to remain active during the COVID-19 pandemic, while respecting physical distancing and personal hygiene recommendations.
+Nevertheless, it is important to remain active during the COVID-19 pandemic, while respecting physical distancing and personal hygiene recommendations.
 People should not exercise if they have symptoms of COVID-19 such as a cough, fever or difficulty breathing.

 1. What is the risk of COVID-19 infection from food products?

-1. What is the risk of COVID-19 infection from animals or animal products imported from affected areas?
+1. What is the risk of SARS-CoV-2 infection from animals or animal products imported from affected areas?

-There is no evidence that any of the animals or animal products authorised for entry into the European Union pose a risk to the health of EU citizens as a result of the presence of COVID-19.
+There is no evidence that any of the animals or animal products authorised for entry into the EU pose a risk of SARS-CoV-2 infection to EU citizens.

-2. What is the risk of COVID-19 infection from contact with pets and other animals in the EU?
+2. What is the risk of SARS-CoV-2 infection from contact with pets and other animals in the EU?

-Current research links COVID-19 to certain types of bat as the original source, but does not exclude the involvement of other animals as intermediate links.
-Several types of coronavirus can infect animals and be transmitted to other animals and humans.
+Current research links SARS-CoV-2 to certain types of bats as the original source, but does not exclude other animals as intermediate links.
+Several types of coronaviruses can infect animals and be transmitted to other animals and humans.

 Other farm animals do not seem to be affected by SARS-CoV-2.